AFNY Logo

 WHAT IS AUTO-FREE NY?

-A movement aimed at exploring and achieving the upper limit of "devehicularization" of our nation's largest city.
-Get cars out of our parks.
+A movement aimed at exploring and achieving the upper limit of "devehicularization" of our nation's largest city: Get cars out of our parks.
 Curb the reckless motorists who dominate our streets.
+Cut noise, smog and traffic costs.
 Increase pedestrian space and safety.
-Invest in new transit options and expansion and make bicycling better.
+Shift city and state funds away from highway expansion and subsidies for private cars, to investments in new transit options and extensions -- not just baby steps.
+Last but not least, make bicycling better.
 A livable city is possible!

 Auto-Free NY has been holding FREE monthly meetings, featuring a wide variety of guest speakers, since its founding in February, 1989.
-Usually held in lower Manhattan, they are open to the public, and no reservations are needed.
+Usually held in Manhattan, on the third Tuesday of each month, they are open to the public, and no reservations are needed.

 The Livable City Transport Plan